apache/parquet-site/content/en/blog/features/alp_encoding.md

 Prior to ALP, `BYTE_STREAM_SPLIT` was the only non-dictionary alternative to `PLAIN` for `FLOAT`/`DOUBLE` values in Parquet.
-It does not reduce the size of data but *can* make the compression ratio and speed better when a heavyweight compressor is used afterwards.
+It does not reduce the size of data but *can* improve the compression ratio and speed when a heavyweight compressor is used afterwards.

 Heavyweight compression buys that ratio at three costs: